 What are my time deadlines?

 Do not delay in contacting the Department of Labor and Industry to file a claim.
 There are strict time limits in which charges of wage-and-hour violations must be filed.
 In order for this agency to act on your behalf, you must file a claim within 180 days of default or delay in paying wages.
 Once you have filed, you can recover wages and penalties for the two years prior to the date on which the claim is filed; if you no longer are employed by the employer who denied you your wages, then you can recover for the last two years you were employed.
 In addition, if your employer has violated the wage-and-hour laws before, you can recover for wages for the three years prior to the date you filed, or, if you are no longer employed by your employer, the last three years that you worked.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the district and federal administrative agencies.
+You may wish to consult with an attorney prior to filing your claim, if possible, but it is not necessary to have an attorney to file your claim with the district and federal administrative agencies.

 How can I or my attorney pursue a claim in court in Montana?